Department of Health

 The Deputy Chief Health Officer (Environment):

-• works closely with the Chief Health Officer and acts as Chief Health Officer in his absence
+• works closely with the Chief Health Officer and acts as Chief Health Officer in their absence

 • engages with the Environment Protection Authority (EPA) and other external stakeholders